 No other category in the wine world has skyrocketed to fame as quickly as that of natural wine.
 But what exactly is it?
 Alice Feiring, a longstanding pioneer of this minimalist style of winemaking, breaks down the ins and outs of natural wine in this illustrated and informative guide.
-She touches on the basics of organic and biodynamic farming, as well as the use of a “less is more” mentality in the cellar while simultaneously breaking down the confusion around the category as a whole.
-Feiring is a James Beard Award-winning author, and this accessible easy-to-digest guide is a perfect example of her straightforward yet informative style of writing.
+She touches on the basics of organic and biodynamic farming, as well as the use of a “less is more” mentality in the cellar while simultaneously breaking down the confusion around the category.
+Feiring is a James Beard Award-winning author, and this accessible easy-to-digest guide is a perfect example of her straightforward style of writing.
 Feiring even includes a list of retail shops and restaurants she deems unmissable for diving deeper into this style of wine.

 Jon Bonné (Ten Speed Press, $15)

 When it comes to finding the joy in drinking wine, Jon Bonné just gets it.
 In “The New Wine Rules,” Bonné encourages readers to forget the complicated jargon thrust on them by sommeliers and experts and view wine for what it is: a beautiful and enjoyable beverage best consumed without rules.
 Offering guidance on deciphering labels, finding the right bottle for your taste preferences and knowing when to splurge and when to save, Bonné artfully directs readers to take a less serious approach to wine while providing useful bits of education along the way.